Can a Dehnen-type dark matter halo affect the neutrino flavor oscillations?: Spacetime

 In this section, we briefly review the spacetime of the Schwarzschild BH surrounded by a Dehnen-type DM halo.
 Recently, the solution was obtained in Ref.~\cite{Al-Badawi_2025}.
 According to this, we can write the line element of the Schwarzschild BH surrounded by a Dehnen-type DM halo as~\cite{Al-Badawi_2025}

 with

 where $r_a$ and $\rho_a$ refer to the radius and density of the DM halo.
 It should be noted that Schwarzschild BH can be recovered when $\rho_a=0$.
 Our investigation begins with exploring the existence of BH for the different parameters.
 Fig.~\ref{fig:region} shows the phase diagram in two different slices of the parameter space, which are $(\rho_a,r)$ and $(r_a,r)$, showing the regions where a Dehnen-type DM halo surrounds the Schwarzschild BH.
 The black areas represent the slice of the parameter space where $f(r,\rho_a)\leq 0$ and $f(r,r_a)\leq 0$.
-The BH and No-BH areas are separated by boundary lines.
+Boundary lines separate the BH and No-BH areas.
 In addition, the effect of the parameters of the DM halo on the event horizon radius is shown in Fig.~\ref{fig:horizon}.
 It can be observed from this figure that the values of the event horizon radius increase with an increase in the parameters of the DM halo.